-This recipe for vegan parmesan cheese is my favourite alternative to real Italian parmesan cheese.
-It's free from dairy, free from saturated fat and with a lot less salt than real parmesan.
-Its flavour however is full of umami.
+This recipe for vegan parmesan cheese is my favorite alternative to real Italian parmesan cheese.
+It's free from dairy, free from saturated fat, and with a lot less salt than real parmesan.
+Its flavor however is full of umami.

-You can sprinkle this fake vegan parmesan cheese on top of your favourite pasta, in pasta-bakes, polenta, risotto, and in any other place you would normally add parmesan cheese.
+You can sprinkle this vegan parmesan cheese on top of your favorite pasta, in vegan pasta bakes, polenta, risotto, and in any other place, you would normally add parmesan cheese.

 My favourite thing about this recipe for vegan parmesan cheese is that it can be made in batches in advance and then kept in the fridge to use throughout the week.
 Also, it's made with just 4 ingredients and is ready in 10 minutes.
 I store it in a real old-style Italian parmesan container so that my family doesn't even realise that is 100% vegan.

 Ingredients & Substitutions